A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Proposed Solution

 \subsection{Tracking Supervisor Module (\textit{TS})}

 If the anomaly detector module detects an anomaly, then the attack could be either on the actuation and/or measurement channel.
 In what follows, the \textit{TS} actions are derived assuming that the cyber-attack affects the measurement channel.
-In particular, the objective of this module is to allow the networked control system to operate safely in an open-loop mode and minimize the tracking performance loss.
+In particular, the objective of this module is to allow the networked control system to operate safely in a controlled open-loop mode (from the last attack-free state measurement) and minimize the tracking performance loss.

 By taking into account the worst-case attack detection delay $\tau,$ if a cyber-attack is detected at $k'$, then the last reliable measurement is $x_{k'-\tau-1}.$ However, by exploiting forward reachability arguments, it is possible to robustly estimate from $x_{k'-\tau-1}$ the set of states $\hat{\mathcal{R}}_{k'}$ containing the current state $x_{k'},$ i.e., such that $x_{k'}\in\hat{\mathcal{R}}_{k'}.$ In a data-driven fashion, the set $\hat{\mathcal{R}}_{k'}$ can be outer approximated by resorting to the following recursive RORS data-driven computation starting from the initial condition $\hat{\mathcal{R}}_{k'-\tau-1}= x_{k'-\tau-1},$